Mobile Processor Benchmarks - Antutu and GeekBenchMark Comparison

 GeekBench Multi-Core Score High-End Processors

-The A14 also dominates the Multi-Core benchmarks but the gap is very less when compared to the SD 888 or the Exynos 2100.
-The Apple A13 and the Snapdragon 865 is also not far behind.
+The A15 also dominates the Multi-Core benchmarks and is far ahead of the SD 888 or the Exynos 2100.
+The Apple A14 is also ahead of the most flagship processors such as SD 888.

 Antutu Benchmark Scores for High-End Processors

 The Antutu benchmark paints a bit of a different story than what we have seen with the Geekbenchmark.
-The Snapdragon 888 and the Exynos 2100 leads the charts and are way ahead of the Apple A14.
+The Apple A15 leads the chart followed by the Snapdragon 888 and the Kirin 9000.

 Mid Range Processors